WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/word-choice.md

 # Word Choice

 Choose words that enhance readability and increase simplicity in your documentation.
-For more information on writing simple, easy-to-understand documentation, refer "Style and Tone".
+For more information on writing simple, easy-to-understand documentation, refer [Style and Tone]().

 ## Spelling

 In general, use American (US) English.
 When the spelling of English words differ by locale, use the US spelling.
-If you're doubtful of a particular word, first refer the "Word List"; if it's not covered there, refer [The American Heritage Dictionary](https://ahdictionary.com/) and [Merriam-Webster](https://www.merriam-webster.com/).
+If you're doubtful of a particular word, first refer the [Word List](); if it's not covered there, refer [The American Heritage Dictionary](https://ahdictionary.com/) and [Merriam-Webster](https://www.merriam-webster.com/).

 **Examples**